 Why not check out Gena Philibert-Ortega’s post For Valentine’s Day: Researching Your Ancestor’s Love Story.

 In this inspirational post Gena discusses marriages licenses and engagements, the wedding, and milestone anniversaries as all events that you can uncover within the pages of a newspaper.

 Thank You and Please Leave A Comment

 I hope you enjoyed this Saint Valentines Day history lesson, (or rather Saint Valentine’s Day).
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful to others then please share with friends and family using the social media buttons below.

 If you have any questions or comments then please leave a comment below.
 I would love to hear from you.